 |Ring Fencing Staff Sharing Register||187.6 KB||14 Apr 2022|

 Sharing of Information Protocol

-Under the Guideline, we're required, under certain circumstances, to publish an Information Register that outlines the entities that request "confidential information" and the type of information sought.
-For details on how we propose to satisfy our information sharing obligations, refer to our Information Sharing Protocol (PDF 1.0 mb).
+Under the Guideline we're required to publish an Information Register that outlines the entities that request 'confidential information' and the type of information sought.
+Our Information Sharing Protocol and Application Form (PDF 1.2 mb) details how we propose to meet our information sharing obligations and how you can request confidential information.